MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

 # Changelog

 = 0.11.0 =
-14.05.2022: Test with WordPress 6.0-RC2.
+21.05.2022: Test with WordPress 6.0-RC2.
 Minor PHP corrections.
-            Added an option in Admin, shortcode and Gutenberg Block to select the map.
+            Added an option or parameter in Admin-Panel, shortcode and Gutenberg Block to select the leaflet map-layer that is shown first.
             Change the js recalculation of map and chart height and fitting to marker-bounds.

 = 0.10.1 =